Skip to content Skip to footer

 Instead, Cheng is investigating another potential injectable therapy utilising exosomes, tiny, fluid filled sacs which are secreted by all cells, including those in hair.
 The exosomes will carry messages to the hair follicles, in the form of small molecules called microRNAs which regulate gene expression, and instruct them to resume normal growth.

+Over the last year, he has identified a microRNA which plays an important role in regulating a particular pathway involved in follicle regeneration.
 “One of the common things in hair loss patients is that the micro-environment in the hair follicles is highly inflammatory,” says Cheng.
 “The blood flow and normal signaling is disrupted, so the follicles are not functioning normally.”

 Cheng’s idea is to take exosomes from cells in healthy hair follicles, which contain this microRNA, and inject them into affected regions of the scalp.
 “We’re using exosomes from cells that carry healthy inflammation and pro hair growth information,” he says.
 “And once those exosomes are injected, they’re sending messages to the hibernating cells to actually promote the hair regrowth.”